 The natural development of the morphology, as well as the effect of perturbations, is the result of interactions between water flow, sediment transport, and bed elevation.
-An important factor causing bi-directional flow and mean sediment transport is the tidal forcing in the Western Scheldt [Wang et al., 1999].
-From the mouth of the estuary to the Dutch/Belgian border, the tidal range increases from 3.5 m to 5 m [Jeuken, 2000].
-The tidal prism at the mouth is about two billion m3 [Wang et al., 1999], whereas the yearly-averaged river discharge of the Scheldt into the Western Scheldt is a negligible 120 m3/s [Cancino and Neves, 1999; De Vriend et al., 2011] but peak discharges are observed up to 600 m3/s [Baeyens et al., 1997].
-The Western Scheldt has several re-circulation zones of sediment through the ebb and flood channels, which enclose the inter-tidal flats [Figure 1b, Wang et al., 1995; Winterwerp et al., 2000].
-The tidal flow is asymmetric, i.e., slower but longer ebb flows compared to flood flows (Figure 1c-d).
-The difference between the maximum flow velocity for ebb and flood illustrated that the flood is generally stronger (Figure 1e) even in the ebb dominated channels as illustrated by the tidally-averaged flow (Figure 1b).
+An important factor causing bidirectional flow and mean sediment transport is the tidal forcing in the Western Scheldt (Wang et al., 1999).
+From the mouth of the estuary to the Dutch/Belgian border, the tidal range increases from 3.5 to 5 m (Jeuken, 2000).
+The tidal prism at the mouth is about two billion cubic meters (Wang et al., 1999), whereas the yearly averaged river discharge of the Scheldt into the Western Scheldt is a negligible 120 m/s (Cancino & Neves, 1999; De Vriend et al., 2011), but peak discharges are observed up to 600 m/s (Baeyens et al., 1997).
+The Western Scheldt has several recirculation zones of sediment through the ebb and flood channels, which enclose the intertidal flats (Figure 1b; Wang et al., 1995; Winterwerp et al., 2000).
+The tidal flow is asymmetric, that is, slower but longer ebb flows compared to flood flows (Figures 1c and 1d).
+The difference between the maximum flow velocity for ebb and flood illustrated that the flood is generally stronger (Figure 1e) even in the ebb-dominated channels as illustrated by the tidally averaged flow (Figure 1b).

-3 Model description and methods
+3. Model Description and Methods

-3.1 Model setup and boundary conditions
+3.1.
+Model Setup and Boundary Conditions

-In this study, we used two Delft3D schematizations that are both based on the NeVla-Delft3D model of the Scheldt estuary, which includes the upstream Flemish branches of the estuary, the Western Scheldt and part of the North Sea.
-The NeVla model is a state-of-the-art numerical model that has been optimized for hydrodynamics [Maximova et al., 2009a,b,c; Vroom et al., 2015] and morphology [Grasmeijer et al., 2013; Schrijvershof and Vroom, 2016].
-To study the effect of shoal margin collapses we focused on the Western Scheldt part of the NeVla model.
+In this study, we used two Delft3D schematizations that are both based on the NeVla-Delft3D model of the Scheldt estuary, which includes the upstream Flemish branches of the estuary, the Western Scheldt, and part of the North Sea.
+The NeVla model is a state-of-the-art numerical model that has been optimized for hydrodynamics (Maximova, Ides, Vanlede, et al., 2009; Maximova et al., 2009a, 2009b; Vroom et al., 2015) and morphology (Grasmeijer et al., 2013; Schrijvershof & Vroom, 2016).
+To study the effect of shoal margin collapses, we focused on the Western Scheldt part of the NeVla model.
 Two nested models were produced from the NeVla-Delft3D model for reducing the computational time.

 The first nested model boundaries (model 1) were located around the tidal flat of Walsoorden (see boundaries in Figure 1a), which was used to study the morphodynamic response of the 2014 shoal margin collapses and the sensitivity to collapse sizes, grain-size of the collapsed material, and location of the collapsed deposits.
-Van Schaick [2015] validated the water level and discharge from the nested model with the NeVla-Delft3D model as well as the response of the 2014 collapse, and concluded that the errors were small enough to be neglected for the area of interest.
+Van Schaick (2015) validated the water level and discharge from the nested model with the NeVla-Delft3D model as well as the response of the 2014 collapse and concluded that the errors were small enough to be neglected for the area of interest.